MdAhbab/WasteBins/README.md

 ---

-## 📄 License
+## 📄 License & 👥 Contributors

-This project is developed for educational and research purposes as part of a Microprocessors and Microelectronics laboratory prototype.
+This project is developed by Ahbab and team for educational and research purposes as part of a Microprocessors and Microelectronics laboratory prototype.

----

-## 👥 Contributors

-Developed as a laboratory prototype for academic purposes.

----

 **For setup instructions, see [SETUP.md](SETUP.md)**